jcarterlab/Sweet-Home-Alabama/sweet_home_alabama.md

 The z-score for each data distribution is calculated and multiplied by a weight before being added together and divided by the number of variables to get a total score.
-The weights are determined by order of importance according to the modeler’s personal preferences.
+The weights are determined by order of importance according to the modeler’s personal preference.

 <img src="total_score.JPG" alt="Total score calculation">

 #### Weights

 ##### Psychological factors

   - population density, sustainability and pollution
-  - weight = x2
+  - weight = x1.5

 ##### Security factors

-  - safety, stability and government effectiveness
+  - safety, political stability and government effectiveness
-  - weight = x1.5
+  - weight = x1.25

 ##### Other factors

   - average wage, cost of living and hours of sun
   - weight = x1

 ## **Sources**